factorial-io/fabalicious/README.md

     # optional, defaults to true
     useShell: <boolean>

     # optional, defaults to true
     usePty: <boolean>

+    #path to a private key which should be used for a docker-image, see task copySSHKeyToDocker
+    dockerKeyFile: _tools/ssh-key/docker-root-key

+    # path to a authorized_keys-file which should be used for a docker-image,
+    # see task copySSHKeyToDocker
+    dockerAuthorizedKeyFile: _tools/ssh-key/authorized_keys

     # dockerHosts is a list of hosts which hosts docker-installations
     # hosts can reference one of this configurations via docker/configuration